 Shifting your little snoozer to a crib can feel like a big transition.
 Your infant might adjust with ease, not knowing much of a difference, while some babies may feel confused in a new sleep setting and take some time to settle.
 Luckily, we’ve got a few tricks to make this transition smooth and some great crib options when you’re ready to make the switch.

 It’s critical to ensure the crib is safe for your child.

 You’ll want to check that the bed is firm, as a soft mattress might be more difficult for them to roll around or sit up from, or they could get stuck in the sides if it’s particularly squishy.
+Explore our picks for the best baby crib mattresses here.
 Additionally, make sure there are no unnecessary items tucked in with your tyke.
 This includes no loose blankets or toys that they can choke on.

 If you’re concerned about the change of environment, you can sleep on the sheet you’ll cover the crib pad in, covering it in your scent and providing your baby with a familiar smell in their new digs.

 Looking to learn more?
 Check out our safe sleep for babies guideline here.

 You’ll want to make sure your little snoozer is as prepared as possible before making the switch.
 Put off transitioning them to other new things (like new sleepwear or vacation) at the same time to avoid additional discomfort and help the swap go smoothly.

 Before putting them to bed in their crib, you could let them take naps in their new crib to get them used to the idea slowly.
 Additionally, you can sit with them in a chair next to the crib to offer extra support at night, and night by night, slowly move it further away until they’re sleeping independently.

 Find Out More: How to Get Your Newborn Baby to Sleep in a Crib